 You also have the chance to see the rare freshwater Irrawaddy dolphins on a boat tour from Don Khon.
-Our guide was the very enthusiastic and hilarious Mr Boonsan, he managed to avoid the half submerged trees, showed us how his fishing nets worked and told us to look away while he peed off the boat… We were also lucky enough to briefly see the dolphins, albeit too quickly for me to snap a photo.
+Our guide was the very enthusiastic and hilarious Mr Boonsan, he managed to avoid the half-submerged trees, showed us how his fishing nets worked and told us to look away while he peed off the boat… We were also lucky enough to briefly see the dolphins, albeit too quickly for me to snap a photo.

 If you made it this far then you’re probably about to head south into Cambodia!
 A boat will take you from Don Dhet to the mainland, where a minibus will take you to the border crossing, which at the time was nothing more than a shack in a building site.

 Get stamped out of Laos, walk across the border and pay your $27 (£17) to enter Cambodia.
 Getting to Siem Reap meant two bus changes and four hours of waiting around, but by this point you just learn to live with it.